VanessaAoki/youtube-project/README.md

 # Youtube Clone Page

-> This project consists of building an HTML document that matches the appearance of youtube video player page.
+> This project consists of building an HTML document that matches the appearance of [youtube video player page](http://archive.vn/Bss88).

 ![screenshot](./style/images/Screenshot.png)

-Additional description about the project and its features.

 ## Built With